harshithashetty0305/CSE-A-FAIML-Assignments/Assignments/Assignment 3/Readme.md

 # 1. Introduction

 The Normal Distribution is one of the most widely used statistical distributions in business analytics.
-It helps in understanding how values are spread around an average.
-In this report, we analyze **Daily Sales in a Supermarket** using the Normal Distribution and explain the Empirical Rule (68–95–99.7 Rule).
+It helps in understanding how values are spread around an average.In the context of daily sales in a supermarket, understanding this distribution helps stakeholders predict sales patterns, manage inventory, and optimize operations.

+By modeling daily sales with a Normal Distribution, businesses can leverage statistical tools to forecast trends, assess risks, and make data-driven decisions.In this report, we analyze **Daily Sales in a Supermarket** using the Normal Distribution and explain the Empirical Rule (68–95–99.7 Rule).

 The graphical representation shows how daily sales are distributed around the average sales value.